 Internal research has indicated that a major barrier to student persistence and degree attainment is academic success in the first semester.
-Just under a third (29%) of freshmen entering in 2005 earned a first semester GPA below 2.0 (a "C" average), and typically only about one out of three of these students returned for a second year.
-By contrast, only about a quarter of entering freshmen at similar institutions nationwide earn a first semester GPA below 2.0.
+Just over a fifth (21.4%) of freshmen entering in 2007 earned a first semester GPA below 2.0 (a "C" average), and that had increased to 24.3% in 2011.
+At the same time, the national trend moved downward from 26.7% in 2007 to 19.1% in 2011.
 Strategic goals to improve academic success use this indicator as a proxy to monitor the proportion of students who earn a minimally adequate first semester GPA.
 A number of strategic steps have been taken to address this issue such as the First Pace program for provisionally admitted students, discipline-based first year seminar classes, and supplemental instruction.
-As a result, the percentage of entering full-time freshmen with a first semester GPA below 2.0 has fallen more in line with that of our national peers (7.1-19).
+These strategies have had a questionable impact as the percentage of entering full-time freshmen with a first semester GPA below 2.0 has remained above the average of our national peers (7.1-19).